oopanuga/oopanuga.github.io/_posts/2014-8-9-Did-you-know-that-foreach.md

 ---
 layout: post
-title: Did you know that...?
+title: Did you know that...
 CSharp´s foreach
 ---

 **IEnumerator** is a simple interface that defines a basic low level protocol to traverse a collection in a forward-only manner.
 The protocol is so simple: